piotrnar/gocoin/README.md

 # Getting sources

-Use `go get` to fecth and install the source code files.
+Use `go get` to fetch and install the source code files.
 Note that source files get installed within your GOPATH folder.

 ## Dependencies